-- (a) If the owner of the nonresidential building or structure is served with complaint or order due to exterior and interior violations on such nonresidential building or structure and if such owner repairs the exterior violations and secures the nonresidential building or structure within an agreed upon timeframe, then administrator may suspend the enforcement of this ordinance for a two-year period from date of issuance of complaint or order if: - (1) Owner presents proof that owner is actively seeking to sell the property.
-Such proof includes posting a sign in a conspicuous place on the premises indicating such nonresidential building or structure and premises is for sale or lease or other evidence that such building or structure is being actively marketed for sale or lease; and - (2) Owner states that purpose of not repairing interior is to allow a new owner or tenant to upfit or renovate the interior of the building or structure. - (b) When the owner secures the nonresidential building or structure pursuant to this section, the administrator may require the owner to take reasonable measures to ensure that the building or structure in its closed and boarded-up state is in a safe and sanitary condition.
-Such measures include but are not limited to requiring the owner to keep boarded windows free of graffiti.
+- (a) If the owner of the vacant nonresidential building or structure is served with complaint or order due to exterior and interior violations on such vacant nonresidential building or structure and if such owner repairs the exterior violations and secures the vacant nonresidential building or structure within an agreed upon timeframe, then administrator may suspend the enforcement of this ordinance for a period of up to two years from date of issuance of complaint or order if: - (1) Owner presents proof that owner is actively seeking to sell the property upon commercially reasonable terms.
+Such proof includes posting a sign in a conspicuous place on the premises indicating such nonresidential building or structure and premises is for sale or lease or other evidence that such building or structure is being actively marketed for sale or lease upon commercially reasonable terms; and - (2) Owner states that purpose of not repairing interior is to allow a new owner or tenant to upfit or renovate the interior of the building or structure. - (b) When the owner secures the vacant nonresidential building or structure pursuant to this section, the administrator may require the owner to take reasonable measures to ensure that the building or structure in its closed state is in a safe and sanitary condition.
+Such measures include but are not limited to requiring the owner to keep boarded, if any, windows free of graffiti.

-However, the administrator may reinstate the enforcement of the provisions of this ordinance at any time if the nonresidential building or structure is no longer secure, other exterior violations appear or if the nonresidential building or structure has conditions or a change of circumstances that make it dangerous and injurious to public health, safety and welfare.
+However, the administrator may reinstate the enforcement of the provisions of this ordinance at any time if the vacant nonresidential building or structure is no longer secure, other exterior violations appear or if the vacant nonresidential building or structure has conditions or a change of circumstances that make it dangerous and injurious to public health, safety and welfare.